coshx/career-tracker/README.md

-== Welcome to Career Tracker
+##Welcome to Career Tracker

 ###Using our application:

 There are three accounts you can use to login.
-The password for all of them is:
-    password

-logins are:
+logins / passwords are:

-  jed@judge.net
+  - jed@judge.net / password
-  jerry@judge.net
+  - jerry@judge.net / password
-  carl@judge.net
+  - carl@judge.net / password

 The achievements button allows you to enter achievements if you like, but we've provided some for you.
 Click on Resumes to tailor a resume with your achievements.